www.hazelnet.org

 Lotus Circuit Car, June 2005

-Tony Shute, Head of Product Development at Lotus Cars, explains what makes the Lotus "Circuit Car" a leading high performance track car: "The new product has allowed Lotus to once again apply its key "performance through lightweight" philosophy.
-This is in order to achieve an innovative product for the track day and club racing Lotus enthusiast whilst staying true to the key design attributes of the Elise and Exige products.
-They are considered to be amongst the finest existing road and track day cars by thousands of owners around the world, and the "Circuit Car" will build on this formidable reputation, helping to further underline Lotus as the ultimate driver's choice."
+Tony Shute, Head of Product Development at Lotus Cars: "The new product has allowed Lotus to once again apply its key "performance through lightweight" philosophy.
+This is in order to achieve an innovative product for the track day and club racing Lotus enthusiast whilst staying true to the key design attributes of the Elise and Exige products."
+Project delayed whilst Lotus focused on the Europa.
 More here.

 Lotus Sport Exige GT3, Dec 2005